sortsofecon/starter-hugo-academic2/content/publication/job-prospects-and-labour-mobility-in-china/index.md

   caption: Emigration distribution (secondary & tertiary sectors)
 date: 2022-12-22T23:46:05.117Z
 ---
-Notes: In the web version, some table names in the Appendix contain a few minor editing errors.
-If you're interested in this research, it would be appreciated if you could download the pdf to get the access to a better-edited version.
+Notes: In the web version, the names of some tables in the Appendix contain a few editing errors.
+If you're interested in this article, it would be appreciated if you could download it to get the access to a better-edited version.